mjrlowe/terminal_images/README.md

 ## Contributions

-Contributions are welcome!
+Contributions are welcome and greatly appreciated!
 Just pick something to do (the todo list above is a good starting point) and let me know you want to work on it by opening an issue or commenting on a relevant existing issue.

 If you think you have found a bug, please open an issue (after checking for similar issues).